DA0-DA0/docs/docs/recipes/executing-smart-contracts.md

 # Executing smart contracts

-Once you've [deployed a smart contract](./contract-deployment.md) from your DAO you'll likely want to execute messages on it.
-Here we'll walk through the process of executing a message on a DAO's staking contract to update its unstaking duration.
+Once you've [deployed a smart contract](./contract-deployment.md) from your DAO you'll then likely want to start using it.
+The way to modify the state of a contract or tell it to perform an action on cosmwasm is to execute a message on it.
+Here we'll walk through the process of executing a message on a DAO's staking contract to update its unstaking duration and in the process learn about controlling smart contracts from a DAO DAO DAO.

 ## Background

-On Juno and there are a number of message types that can be executed.
-These are enumerated [here](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/enum.CosmosMsg.html).
+With CosmWasm there are a number of message types that can be executed by the chain.
+These message types can do things like stake tokens with validators, send tokens to addresses, and manage smart contracts.
+The message types are enumerated [here](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/enum.CosmosMsg.html).
 A "custom" message on a DAO DAO proposal can cause any of these message types to be executed.